sgugger/Adam-experiments/README.md

 ## Requirements

 - the [fastai library](https://github.com/fastai/fastai) is necessary to run all the models.
 If you didn't pip-install it, don't forget to have a simlink pointing to it in the directory where you clone this repo.
+- pytorch 0.4.0 is necessary to have the implementation of amsgrad inside Adam.
-- additonaly, the QRNNs model requires the [cupy library](https://github.com/cupy/cupy)
+- additonaly, the QRNNs model requires the [cupy library](https://github.com/cupy/cupy).

 ## To install